 - John J. "Ski" Sygielski, Ed.D.
 Adult and Continuing Education, '99, president, HACC, Central Pennsylvania's Community College

 - Alfred Tatum, B.S.Ed.
-Elementary Education, '92, dean of the College of Education, University of Illinois at Chicago
+Elementary Education, '92, Provost and Executive Vice President of Academic Affairs, Metropolitan State University of Denver

 - William (Bill) Tessendorf, B.S.Ed.
 Physical Education, '71, former head athletic trainer for the Baltimore Ravens and member of the National Athletic Trainers' Association (NATA) Hall of Fame